DragonCrimes/Workshop/README.md

 - Clone this repository.
 - Make a project folder , for example fullstack_app.
-- In this folder we make 2 new folders named frontend and backend.

 Now, we need to make sure we have nodejs installed in our system, if not here is a link to do it : https://www.guru99.com/download-install-node-js.html